Hong Yuanshuo

 Hong Yuanshuo (洪元硕 (洪元碩, Hóng Yuánshuò); 31 March 1948 – 1 August 2015) was a Chinese football manager and a former player.
 Throughout his playing career he spent all of it with Beijing where he won the 1973 league title with them.
 Since retiring he would move into scouting before moving into management with third-tier club Beijing Kuanli in 1997.
 By 2009 he would return to his former club as a manager to aid them in their successful push for the 2009 Chinese Super League title.

-Player career
+Playing career

 At the early 70s, Hong Yuanshuo joined Beijing football team.
 He played for winger and became the team captain.
 In 1973, Hong selected by head coach Nian Weisi into the China national football team.

 Management career

 Early management career

 After he retired he was worked in the youth team of Beijing from 1980.
 In that years he scouts many important player of Beijing Guoan and national team, including Gao Feng, Cao Xiandong, Deng Lejun, Tao Wei and Huang Bowen.